Resources

 Deciding Which Holidays to Observe

-With so many diversity and inclusion events and religious observances, it can be a challenge to determine which to observe.
-When building your DEI calendar for the year, be sure to ask your employees what holidays would mean the most to them.
+With so many diversity and inclusion events and religious observances, it can be a challenge to determine which ones to observe.
+Why not get your employees involved to build a meaningful calendar together?

 Example Programming for DEI Holidays